levkov/metricbeat/README.md

 output {
 if [metricset][module] == "system" {
-# Replace "system" with any module name.
+# Replace "system" with any other module name.

     coralogix_logger {
         config_params => {